Why the Checkout Page is Key to Boosting Your Ecommerce Checkout Flow

 7. Prove You’re Trustworthy

 Let your customers know they can trust you.
 When someone’s shopping at a new store, doubts often creep in.
-They wonder if the products are legit, if the shipping’s reliable (do they ship their products in a truck, and if yes, then will your precious glass duck break if its shipping across the country).
+They wonder if the products are legit, and if the shipping is reliable (do they ship their products in a truck, and if yes, then will your precious glass duck break if it’s shipping across the country).
 These worries usually hit hardest at checkout, when the user’s about to seal the deal.

 8. Make Use of Microcopying